testsigmahq/testsigma-docs/src/pages/docs/configuration/generate-wda-file.md

 [[info | **NOTE**:]]
 | Replace **<DEVICE_UDID>** with the actual **UDID** (Unique Device Identifier) of the iOS device or simulator where you want to run the tests.

-5. Create a Zip Archive from the Products Folder Locate the **Products** folder within the Xcode derived data directory.
+5. Create a Zip Archive from the Products Folder <br>
+Locate the **Products** folder within the Xcode derived data directory.
 The path looks like this: <br>

     ```